arduino/docs-content/content/software/app-lab/5.bricks/3.custom-bricks/custom-bricks.md

 2. Click the **Add Brick** button at the top of the **Editor sidebar**.
    ![Screenshot of the App Editor in Arduino App Lab, highlighting the Bricks section in the left sidebar.](../../assets/app-lab-editor-hl-bricks.png)
 3. At the bottom of the Bricks catalog, select **Create Custom Brick**.
-4. Enter a name (ID) for your Brick.
-This must be a valid Python package name (e.g., lowercase letters, numbers, and underscores). <!-- TODO: Verify -->
+4. Enter a name for your Brick.
 5. App Lab will generate the folder structure and basic files for your Custom Brick inside the `bricks/` directory.

 ### Configuration (`brick_config.yaml`)